AHorihuela/nsplitter/README.md

 ## Usage

+### Step 1: Access the Application
-1. **Login**: Enter the password specified in your `.env` file
+Enter the password specified in your `.env` file to access the tool.

+### Step 2: Upload an Image
-2. **Upload an Image**: Drag and drop or click to select a PNG or JPEG file
+Drag and drop a PNG or JPEG file onto the upload area, or click to browse your files.

-3. **Add Slice Lines**:
+### Step 3: Create Slices
-   - Move your cursor over the image to see a horizontal guide line
+- **Horizontal Slices**: Move your cursor over the image and click to place a horizontal line
-   - Click to add a horizontal slice line
-   - Hold Shift and move your cursor to see a vertical guide line
+- **Vertical Slices**: Hold the Shift key, move your cursor, and click to place a vertical line
-   - Click while holding Shift to add a vertical slice line
-4. **Adjust Lines**:
-   - Drag any line to reposition it
+- **Remove Slices**: Double-click any line to remove it
-   - Double-click a line to remove it
+- **Adjust Slices**: Click and drag any line to reposition it

+### Step 4: Export Your Slices
-5. **Export**: Click the "Export Slices" button to download a ZIP file containing all slices
+Click the "Export Slices" button to generate and download a ZIP file containing all your image slices, numbered in order.
-   - Slices are numbered in row-major order (top-to-bottom, left-to-right)

 ## Building for Production